Genetic Counseling (GEN)

 GEN 625: Reproductive Genetics (3 credits)

 This course provides an understanding of reproductive genetics and the skills necessary for clinical practice.
-Using sample cases, student offer and interpret genetic testing and develop case management skills.
+Using sample cases, students offer and interpret genetic testing and develop case management skills.
 Students will be expected to read peer-reviewed journal articles and utilize core genetics databases.
-All aspects of reproductive genetic counseling are covered, including maternal and carrier screening, teratogen exposures, ultrasound evaluation, prenatal testing, pregnancy loss, and pregnancy termination.
+All aspects of reproductive genetic counseling are covered, including maternal and carrier screening, teratogen exposures, ultrasound evaluation, prenatal testing, pregnancy loss and termination, assisted reproductive technologies including gamete donation, treatment options using cord blood/tissue and research surrounding regenerative medicine, and perinatal bereavement and hospice services.

 GEN 630: Clinical Applications in Genetic Counseling (3 credits)